 Each patch will be tested prior to production installation by deploying to a predefined test group to ensure that it will function as expected and will be compatible with other systems.

-Evaluation and testing will also ensure that the patch will not open vulnerabilities previously corrected, or produce new vulnerabilities.
+Evaluation and testing will also ensure that the patch will not open vulnerabilities previously corrected or produce new vulnerabilities.

 Recovery plans will be developed to respond to something going wrong during or as a result of the patch application.